Bastille Day is a French national holiday on July 14th. It’s celebrated on or around that date in Vancouver with French

 Until this past year, the festival used to take place at the Roundhouse Community Centre in Vancouver’s Yaletown District.
 In 2023, however, it happened at a new venue, at the Pipe Shop, in North Vancouver’s Shipyards District.

 In pre-COVID years, as many as 10,000 people have attended the event.
 Admission to the festival is free and everyone is welcome.

 The Bastille Day Festival in 2023

 Vancouver’s French community celebrates Bastille Day with a festival at the Roundhouse Community Centre.
 Vendors sell French products and food at the event.
 There are also family-friendly activities as well as live music, entertainment and a raffle.
 For adults, there is also a beer garden with French wine.
 The day’s events begin at around 10:00 am, but the beer garden only opens at noon.

 2023 Festival Entertainment

 To accompany the food, drinks and activities the festival also has a series of live performances.
-They take place on an outdoor stage from 11:00 am to 6:00 pm.
+In 2022 they took place on an outdoor stage from 11:00 am to 6:00 pm.
 The 2022 schedule was as follows.
 2024’s schedule will likely be similar.